 Metascience & Philosophy of Science

 John also works in philosophy of science and metascience.
-He regularly reviews academic work for publishers such as the Cambridge University Press, the British Journal of Philosophy of Science and others.
-Together with psychologist Fiona Fidler, he authored the Stanford Encyclopedia of Philosophy entry on the “Reproducibility of Scientific Results”—a valuable resource for navigating scientific and philosophical issues surrounding the so-called replication crisis.
-His main innovations in this space also include articulating a new Bayesian account of some important concepts in philosophy of science.
+He regularly reviews academic work for publishers such as the Cambridge University Press, the British Journal of Philosophy of Science and others, and he has made novel contributions to the philosophy of science.

 |